Peter Foxcroft: Early life and career

-The following year, Foxcroft became a Bible Christian and served as a lay preacher of its ideas.
-In the same year, he married Esther Horrocks at St. Mary's Church, Manchester.
-At the time of their marriage, Foxcroft was a 30-year-old bookkeeper residing in Berkley Street, Manchester, while Esther, aged 35, was the daughter of George Horrocks, a dyer.
-In 1851, Foxcroft and his wife stayed at the home of James Simpson, a fellow member of the Bible Christian Church, in Fox Hill Bank, Oswaldtwistle, Lancashire.
+In 1848, Foxcroft became a Bible Christian and later served as a lay preacher.
+In the same year, he married Esther Horrocks at St Mary's Church, Manchester.
+At the time of their marriage, Foxcroft was a 30-year-old bookkeeper living in Berkley Street, Manchester, while Horrocks was aged 35 and was the daughter of George Horrocks, a dyer.
+In 1851, Foxcroft and his wife stayed at the home of James Simpson, a fellow member of the Bible Christian Church, at Fox Hill Bank, Oswaldtwistle, Lancashire.
 Foxcroft officiated at Christ Church in Salford from 1853 to 1855.

-Foxcroft later became the manager of a cotton mill owned by Charles and John Tysoe, which had previously been owned by Joseph Brotherton.
-While working in this position, he filed three patents.
-In 1853, he filed a patent for specific enhancements in machinery or equipment for doubling cotton and other fibrous materials.
-In 1856, Foxcroft, along with John and Charles Tysoe, were granted a patent for improvements in machinery or apparatus for roving, spinning, and doubling cotton and other fibrous substances.
-In 1857, Foxcroft and William Crighton, a machinist, were granted a patent for improvements in machinery or equipment for processing cotton wool or other fibrous materials.
+Foxcroft later managed a cotton mill owned by Charles and John Tysoe, which had previously belonged to Joseph Brotherton.
+In 1853, he filed a patent for improvements in machinery for doubling cotton and other fibrous materials.
+In 1856, Foxcroft, John Tysoe, and Charles Tysoe were granted a patent for improvements in machinery for roving, spinning, and doubling cotton and other fibrous substances.
+In 1857, Foxcroft and the machinist William Crighton were granted a patent for improvements in machinery for processing cotton wool or other fibrous materials.

-Foxcroft was an ardent supporter of the Liberal Party (founded in 1859) and actively participated in committees supporting national and local Liberal candidates.
+Foxcroft supported the Liberal Party and served on committees for national and local Liberal candidates.

-In 1870, a 13-year-old girl died at the cotton mill, leading the factory inspector to attempt prosecution against a spinning mule minder, for which Foxcroft provided evidence.
-The magistrate dismissed the case, stating it was the responsibility of the factory masters to prevent such accidents.
+In 1870, a 13-year-old girl died at the cotton mill where Foxcroft worked.
+A factory inspector attempted to prosecute a spinning mule minder, and Foxcroft gave evidence.
+The magistrate dismissed the case, stating that factory masters were responsible for preventing such accidents.